Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 oneshot :: () -> (~a || a)
 ```

-As stated so far parallel structs are very limited, this is important for safety garuntees but I still need to explain what they *can* do, not just what they *can't* do.
+As stated so far parallel structs are very limited, this is important for safety guarantees but I still need to explain what they *can* do, not just what they *can't* do.

 Parallel structs may be destructured and then used to construct new parallel structs so long as what is initially forced to be handled in parallel stays in parallel.
 This raises the question of what you can do with values from two seperate parallel structs?